ebenstine/react-photo-gallery/INSTRUCTIONS.md

 ### Setup

 There is no database component to base mode.
 All data is stored in an array on the server.
 Before you get started, add a few images to the `public/images` folder and modify the `server/modules/data.js` to include an `id`, `title`, `description` and `path for` each of your images.
 Each `id` should be a unique number (e.g. 1, 2, 3...).
+DONE

 Running the server code requires `nodemon`.
 If you don't already have `nodemon`, install it globally with `npm install nodemon --global`.

 ```
-npm install
+npm install   DONE
-npm run server
+npm run server   DONE
 ```

 Now that the server is running, open a new terminal tab with `cmd + t` and start the react client app.

 ```
-npm run client
+npm run client DONE
 ```

 Between the server and client, you'll need two terminal tabs!
 Because we're using `nodemon`, both our client side and server side will automatically spin back up when changes are made!
+DONE

 ## BASE MODE

 For this project you will create a gallery page to share pictures of things that are important to you.
 Visitors can click on an image to see a description and use a button to "like" an image.

-To practice passing values through `props` in React, you will build the gallery using mulitple components - an `App`, `GalleryList`, and `GalleryItem`.
+To practice passing values through `props` in React, you will build the gallery using multiple components - an `App`, `GalleryList`, and `GalleryItem`.

 - `App` - represents the overall application or site
 - `GalleryList` - represents the gallery of images.
 By componentizing, we could reuse this component in different applications